Vitamin C is should be an integral part of our diet.

 15. Reduces risk factors from smoking and exposure to tobacco smoke

-Smoking and exposure to second hand smoke can lead to long term damage to lungs and the overall cardiovascular system.
+Smoking and exposure to second-hand smoke can lead to long term damage to the lungs and the overall cardiovascular system.

 Research shows that high vitamin C intake can help combat the oxidative damage of smoking or exposure to tobacco smoke .